Legislators warn of ‘vaping epidemic’ among teenagers

 SARASOTA, Fla.
-(WFLA)- Today health officials in Minnesota are confirming multiple cases of severe lung injuries in teenagers who used e-cigarettes, but it’s not the first time Tampa Bay has been warned about the dangers of vaping.
+(WFLA) – Health officials in Minnesota are confirming multiple cases of severe lung injuries in teenagers who used e-cigarettes, but it’s not the first time Tampa Bay has been warned about the dangers of vaping.

-In May, Hillsborough County Sheriff Chad Chronister and Hillsborough superintendent Jeff Eakins met to discuss hat they called a teen vaping epidemic.
+Hillsborough County Sheriff Chad Chronister and Hillsborough superintendent Jeff Eakins met to discuss what they called a teen vaping epidemic back in May.

 But the family wasn’t the first to file a lawsuit about the e-cigarette company.

-In October of 2018, a South Florida mother filed a lawsuit because her 15-year-old son was addicted to the poduct and vaped up to 12 times a day.
+A South Florida mother filed a lawsuit in October 2018 because her 15-year-old son was addicted to the product and vaped up to 12 times a day.

 The issue is impacting communities across the Tampa Bay area.